 We look for the evolution of pulse profiles with energy as well as luminosity at different phases of the outburst.
-The source also shows significant evolution in pulse profile shape during the outburst.
+The source also shows a significant evolution in pulse profile shape during the outburst.
 The pulse profile also showed significant energy dependence.
-We present the pulse profiles of four \nicer{} observations at different phases of the outburst with IDs 5203610102 (MJD-59942), 5203610127 (MJD-59968), 5203610138 (MJD-59979), and 6203610113 (MJD-60017)in the energy bands of 0.5--2, 2--4, 4--6 and 6--10 keV (Fig. \ref{fig:pp}).
-These profiles are created using the corresponding local spin period and pulse profiles are shown such that the peak of the profile corresponds to the zero spin phase.
+We present the pulse profiles of four \nicer{} observations at different phases of the outburst with IDs 5203610102 (MJD-59942), 5203610127 (MJD-59968), 5203610138 (MJD-59979), and 6203610113 (MJD-60017) in the energy bands of 0.5--2 keV, 2--4 keV, 4--6 keV, and 6--10 keV (Fig. \ref{fig:pp}).
+These profiles are created using the corresponding local spin period.
+The null phase for the profiles is chosen to be the phase of maximum flux.
 These observations correspond to low flux ($\sim 3 \times 10^{-9} $ \erg), near transition flux ($\sim 8 \times 10^{-9} $ \erg), close to peak flux ($\sim 1.3 \times 10^{-8}$ \erg) and decay flux ($\sim 4.5 \times 10^{-9}$ \erg).
 The pulse profiles evolve significantly with luminosity during the outburst as shown in Fig. \ref{fig:profile}.
 At lower luminosity, the profile shows a multi-peaked feature with an additional dip-like feature and this dip is absent in the profiles at comparatively higher luminosity.
 Fig. \ref{fig:pp} shows that close to the critical flux level ($\sim 8 \times 10^{-9} $ \erg), the profile evolves to a broad single peak feature.
 During the decay phase of the outburst, the pulse profile evolves from a single-peak feature to a multi-peaked feature.
 The rms pulsed fractions evolve significantly as the outburst progresses.
 The rms pulsed fraction is estimated using the following formula \citep{Wilson2018},

 where, $p_{i}$ is count rate in the {\it i}th phase bin of pulse profile, $\Bar{p}$ is the average count rate, and $N$ is the number of phase bins.